syncfusion-content/blazor-docs/blazor/datagrid/connecting-to-database/microsoft-sql-server.md

 {% endhighlight %}
 {% endtabs %}

-> Normal editing is the default edit mode for the DataGrid component.
-Set the [IsPrimaryKey](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.GridColumn.html#Syncfusion_Blazor_Grids_GridColumn_IsPrimaryKey) property of Column as **true** for a particular column, whose value is a unique value for editing purposes.
+> * Normal editing is the default edit mode for the DataGrid component.
+To enable CRUD operations, ensure that the [IsPrimaryKey](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.GridColumn.html#Syncfusion_Blazor_Grids_GridColumn_IsPrimaryKey) property is set to **true** for a specific GridColumn, ensuring that its value is unique.
-> * If [IsIdentity](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.GridColumn.html#Syncfusion_Blazor_Grids_GridColumn_IsIdentity) is enabled, then it will be considered as a read-only column when editing and adding a record.
+> * If database have AutoGenerated column, kinldy ensure to define [IsIdentity](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.GridColumn.html#Syncfusion_Blazor_Grids_GridColumn_IsIdentity) property of GridColumn to disable them while adding or editing operations.

 **Insert Operation:**

-To insert a new row, click the **Add** toolbar button.
-Clicking the **Update** toolbar button will insert the new record in the Orders table by calling the following **POST** method of the  API.
+To insert a new row, simply click the **Add** toolbar button.
+The new records edit form will be dispalyed as shown below.
+Upon clicking the **Update** toolbar button, record will inserted into in the Orders table by calling the following **POST** method of the  API.

 {% tabs %}
 {% highlight c# tabtitle="OrdersController.cs" %}